 Young people are traditionally under-represented in the development plan process.
-The established Carmarthenshire Youth Council will be used to ensure the views of the youth are considered in the process.
-Other means of accessing young people such as Carmarthenshire Young Farmers Clubs, Council for Voluntary Youth Services and the National Association of Youth Clubs will be utilised.
+The established Carmarthenshire Youth Council and other means of accessing young people such as Carmarthenshire Young Farmers Clubs, Council for Voluntary Youth Services and the National Association of Youth Clubs will be utilised in order seek the views of the youth as part of the process.